mmalczak/recrutation/README.md

 the IPs to block.

-Then, login to the snort machine start the Snort software:
+Then, login to the snort machine and start Snort software:

     $ vagrant ssh snort